open-guides/og-aws/README.md

 -	EMR relies on many versions of Hadoop and other supporting software.
 Be sure to check [which versions are in use](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-release-components.html).
 -	⏱Off-the-shelf EMR and Hadoop can have significant overhead when compared with efficient processing on a single machine.
 If your data is small and performance matters, you may wish to consider alternatives, as [this post](http://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html) illustrates.
 -	Python programmers may want to take a look at Yelp’s [mrjob](https://github.com/Yelp/mrjob).
--	:money_with_wings: Hourly pricing roundoff: Since EMR jobs are billed at one-hour granularity, it can be beneficial to tune the number and/or type of instances so that jobs do not too quickly (if it runs for only a few minutes, you’ll still be billed for the full hour) or run just over an hour (where you’ll be billed for 2 hours).
+-	:money_with_wings: Hourly pricing roundoff: Since EMR jobs are billed at one-hour granularity, considering changing the number and/or type of instances that your job runs in order to best make use of that time slice (fewer / smaller instances to make more efficient use of an undersubscribed hour, more / larger instances to reduce your job’s runtime).
 -	It takes time to tune performance of EMR jobs, which is why third-party services such as [Qubole’s data service](https://www.qubole.com/mapreduce-as-a-service/) are gaining popularity as ways to improve performance or reduce costs.

 ### EMR Gotchas and Limitations